lmj8179/dijkstra/README.md

 # Dijkstra

-A implementation of algorithm dijkstra for search a lowest branch on graph.
+A implementation of Dijkstra's Algorithm for search the shortest path in a graph.

 ## Instalation and Usage

-Open terminal, i suppose you are using a Linux-distro or you have the `automake` installed on Windows, so execute only:
+I suppose you are using a Linux-distro or you have the `automake` installed on Windows.
+Then open a terminal instance and execute only:

   * git clone https://github.com/ryukinix/dijkstra
   * cd dijkstra/C
   * make